kkuba91/uModbus/README.md

 # uModbus
 #### Micro Modbus class for workshop experiments - free, unfortunately bugged yet :) but in development.

-##### The standart implemented with model from: https://www.simplymodbus.ca/  (website and content Copyright © 2020 Simply Modbus).
+##### The standard implemented with model from: https://www.simplymodbus.ca/  (website and content Copyright © 2020 Simply Modbus).

 ##### Tested in about 30% with Modbus Slave from: https://www.modbustools.com/  (tool and website content Copyright © 2020 Witte Software).